-The calendar informs that it’s finally June, and time once again to think of something for Father’s Day.
+The calendar informs that it’s June, and time once again to start thinking of something for Father’s Day.
 Year after year you’ve bestowed him with socks, ties, sports paraphernalia, or whatever you can find last minute in the seasonal aisle.
 Yet you still feel unsatisfied with your level of effort, and what’s available.

 Isn’t it funny when you pay thought to just how easy it is for us to find a gift for the ladies in your life?
 How the supermarkets roll out pre-boxed gifts of cheap hand cream and chocolate, and easily dish out garage forecourt flowers for the mums - yet our dads are relegated to receive ‘joke’ presents, or something emblazoned with corny one-liners about beer, football, or escaping to his shed?

 With gift giving so often focussed on pleasing the woman, we forget that men like to feel appreciated and a little bit spoilt too.

 The best quality British gift ideas for Father’s Day

 If your daddy isn’t into the footie, golf, or beer-glass shaped slippers, we have curated a timeless list of gifts that ooze quality, luxury, and thoughtfulness, which will show him just how much you care.
 We have re-imagined some simple but effective gift ideas and sourced the best you can get in Britain today.